mustafakaracuha/react-dynamic-window-dimensions/README.md

 # React Window Dimensions Hook

-A simple React application to track and display the current window size dynamically.
+A simple and responsive React application that dynamically tracks and displays the current window size.

 ## Demo

-You can view a live demo of the app [here](#).
+You can experience the live demo of the app [here](#).

 ## Screenshots